Research and development

 Shredding and sifting

 Shredding is the first step in the processing of waste wood and has a significant impact on the material quality and cost.
-In our experience, there is limited market knowledge of shredding processes in regard to increased material recovery aims.
+In our experience, there is limited market knowledge of shredding processes in regard to increased material recovery goals.
 Manufacturers of shredders are primarily encouraged by waste companies to expand volume capacity, rather than the shredding precision essential to effective sorting in the subsequent steps of material recovery and recycling.
 The focus areas for R&D in shredding and sifting are:

 • Shredders that deliver high geometric precision